 Sandi Carroll is an actor, educator, director, and producer.
 As an actor, she has appeared on Broadway in Irena’s Vow, and in films including Rabbit Hole (starring Nicole Kidman), The Adjustment Bureau (w/ Matt Damon), Steven Wright’s One Soldier (Independent Film Channel), Brad Anderson’s The Darien Gap (IFP, Sundance) and Next Stop Wonderland (Miramax, Sundance).
 Sandi has also written, performed and produced many of her own shows including Faux: An Auto-Spy-Ography, which is based on her experiences as an undercover private investigator in Chinatown.
 Sandi is co-founder of and performer in the comedy group Logic Limited, LTD., where she has created and performed Famous!, Schaden, Freude, & You: A Self-Help Seminar, TiVo La Resistance!, Philip & Karen’s Wedding Party, and most recently, Mission: Implausible!
 She also produced the tours of TiVo in NYC, England, and on both coasts.
 As the Artistic Director of the Mud/Bone Collective she created, performed and produced many productions including Impossible Country, a multi-media exploration of life as a refugee in NYC based on interviews with refugees from Iraq, Rwanda, Pakistan, Egypt and Russia.

-As an educator she has taught Acting for the Stage, On-Camera Acting, Improvisation, Audition Techniques, Clown, Movement, Devising, Shakespeare, Playwriting, Storytelling and general theater courses at NYU, Penn State, Emerson College, University of Virginia, Brown University, The Shakespeare Lab at The Public Theater, The Moth, Theatre for A New Audience and Theatre Development Fund.
+As an educator she has taught Acting for the Stage, On-Camera Acting, Improvisation, Audition Techniques, Clown, Movement, Devising, Shakespeare, Playwriting, Storytelling and general theater courses at NYU, American University, Penn State, Emerson College, University of Virginia, Brown University, The Shakespeare Lab at The Public Theater, The Moth, Theatre for A New Audience and Theatre Development Fund.
 As a research fellow at Penn State’s Arts & Design Research Incubator she investigated the impact of the ‘Discipline of Play’ on a range of health and human development issues.
-Sandi also served as the Education Manager at The Public, producing the Shakespeare Lab (a professional actor-training program), Shakespeare in the Boroughs (an educational outreach initiative including a city-wide tour), and producing and moderating over 50 onstage discussions with artists including Tim Robbins, Sam Rockwell, Phil Hoffman, Suzan-Lori Parks and Kurt Vonnegut among others.
+Sandi also served as the Education Manager at The Public, producing the Shakespeare Lab (a professional actor-training program), Shakespeare in the Boroughs (an educational outreach initiative including a city-wide tour), and producing and moderating over 50 onstage discussions with artists including Tim Robbins, Sam Rockwell, Philip Seymour Hoffman, Suzan-Lori Parks and Kurt Vonnegut among others.

 As a writer, she has contributed to numerous screenplays, productions, and publications, as well as served as dramaturg to August Wilson on his regional and Broadway productions of Seven Guitars.
 She was also the founder and editor of Fly, the first critical journal for the New York International Fringe Festival.
 Sandi is former member of The Moth Advisory Committee.
 Boston University (BFA), University of Virginia (MFA).